darkside/monocle/README.md

     $ rails g monocle:matview view_name

 This will generate a monocle materialized SQL template and a model.
 You can skip creating the model with `--skip-model`.

+## Included Rake Tasks

+### List all views

+You can use `rake monocle:list` to see all the view names that are being managed by Monocle.

+### List all migrated view slugs

+You can use `rake monocle:versions` to see all the view slugs that have been migrated by Monocle.

+### Migrate views

+You can use `rake monocle:migrate` to migrate any views that have a new timestamp.
+I recommend you hook this to your deployment process i.e after you call `rake db:migrate`

+### Bumping a view timestamp

+With monocle, you decide when it's time to upgrade a view.
+So even if you have an updated view definition that you're working on, it won't actually change it unless the timestamp has changed.
+To bump a view timestamp, you can either do it yourself by changing the first line of the template or use the supplied rake task:

+    $ rake monocle:bump[my_view_name]

+It will automatically bump that view's timestamp to the current time.

 ## Development